+Will the CDE be required to make innovative investments it committed to in the Allocation Application if the Allocation Agreement does not explicitly require it in Schedule 1?

+A CDE that proposes to pursue an innovative investment of an NMTC Allocation in its Allocation Application is only required to make such innovative investments if Schedule 1 of the Allocation Agreement so indicates.
+If Schedule 1 does not require an Applicant to make innovative investments, the Applicant may choose whether to engage in such innovative investments consistent with the terms and conditions of its Allocation Agreement; such an Applicant’s failure to make innovative investments will not negatively affect the CDFI Fund’s assessment of whether the Applicant remained ‘generally consistent’ with its application in carrying out its NMTC Allocation.

+If awarded an Allocation, will the CDE be required to invest in all the businesses identified in Q17 and Table A5?

+The purpose of Question 17 and Table A5 is for the Applicant to illustrate the types of projects or businesses it intends to finance with its NMTC Allocation, to demonstrate an understanding about the types of projects or businesses that are compatible with the intent of the NMTC program and to indicate how NMTC financing fits into the overall capital stack of the projects or businesses it undertakes.
+Question 17 and Table A5 also allow the Applicant to demonstrate that it is able to identify and underwrite viable NMTC projects or businesses.

 The CDFI Fund recognizes that some projects or businesses may become infeasible and new opportunities may arise between the time the Allocation Application is submitted and allocation awards are announced.
 The CDFI Fund also recognizes that most Applicants who receive an allocation will be awarded an amount below their allocation request.
 Therefore, the CDFI Fund does not expect an Applicant to invest in all of the projects listed in Question 17 and Table A5.
-However, all QLICIs made by Allocatees must be clearly consistent with the overall strategy as presented in its prior Applications.
+However, all QLICIs made by Allocatees must be clearly consistent with the overall strategy, including the QALICB or business types (e.g. community facilities, industrial, etc.) listed in Question 17 and Table A5.

-For example, if the Applicant’s pipeline consists primarily of commercial real estate investments to create space for businesses that will provide commercial goods and services to LICs, the CDFI Fund expects that the Applicant will make these types of investments if awarded an NMTC Allocation.
-If, subsequently, the Applicant whose pipeline consisted primarily of commercial real estate investments used their allocation to make an investment in a power plant, which was not discussed as a project or business type in Q.17 or Table A5, this divergence from the Applicant’s proposed business strategy will be considered in future award determinations.

-The purpose of Question 17 and Table A5 is for the Applicant to illustrate the types of projects or businesses it intends to finance with its NMTC Allocation, to demonstrate an understanding about what types of projects or businesses are compatible with the intent of the NMTC program, and to indicate how NMTC financing fits into the overall capital stack of the projects or businesses it undertakes.
-Question 17 and Table A5 also allow the Applicant to demonstrate that it is able to identify and underwrite viable NMTC projects or businesses.

 Applicants are cautioned against repeating the same pipeline projects or businesses in multiple applications without explaining why the projects or businesses have not progressed.
-Should the Applicant make it to Phase 2 panel review, the CDFI Fund may not consider those projects in its award determinations.
+Should the Applicant make it to Phase 2 panel review, the CDFI Fund may not consider those projects in its award determinations should the Applicant fail to explain why the project(s) or business(es) have not progressed.

 How many pipeline projects or businesses should an Applicant include in its response to Question 17?